-Your team can experience the Office Space TPS report syndrome if you both are doing the same thing or no one minding specific tasks.
-Know who helps staff ideate, groom, resource balancing and aligning capability/skill training, create acceptance criteria, accepts items, pushes to the environment, communicates release status, and manages the various teams (dev, ops, QA, etc.).
-Where you can, push tracking and administration of the process to PM, and creativity and early acceptance items to you.
+Your team can experience the Office Space TPS report syndrome if you both are doing the same thing or if no one minding specific tasks.
+Know who helps staff ideate, groom, resource balancing and aligning capability/skill training, create acceptance criteria, accept items, push to the environment, communicate release status, and manage the various teams (dev, ops, QA, etc.).
+Where you can push tracking and administration of the process to PM, and creativity and early acceptance items to you.
 Find the rhythm, document it in a RASCI, then check monthly or quarterly to find improvements

 8) When Transitioning to Solution Architect, Accept Nothing Less Than a Clear Operating Model, Documented Assumptions, and Epic Constraints

 Solution Architects struggle at ‘less sooner’ almost more than their developers.
 They want to skip to versions 2 and 3 as the thought is they think the requirements won’t change.
 Or tech won’t mature over time.
 They may even forget the perishable nature of the reason we’re doing fewer sooner MVPs in the first place.
 Constrain their MVPs with documented assumptions, and even sit in on first MVP roadmaps with their tech leads to assure nothing is lost in translation or, worse yet, hijacked.